 Where to download Fences free version?

-Want Fences Freeware version?, download Fences 1.0.1 from here.
-I’ve installed Fences 1.0.1 free version and its working fine without any issues as you can see the screenshot below, of course this version doesn’t offer pro or new features such as folder portal and Desktop pages included in latest release.
+Want Fences Freeware version?
+Download Fences 1.0.1 from here.
+I’ve installed Fences 1.0.1 free version and its working fine without any issues as you can see from the screenshot below, of course, this version doesn’t offer pro or new features such as Folder Portal and Desktop pages included in the latest release.

-Do you purchase Fences 2.0 that comes with crap (AVG Security toolbar) which offers above mentioned two new features? or you stick to free version? or do you don’t need this tool at all? let us know in comments.
+Do you purchase Fences 2.0 that come with crap (AVG Security toolbar) which offers above mentioned two new features?
+Or will you stick to the free version?
+Or you don’t need this tool at all?
+Let us know your opinions in the comments.

 Appreciate the article.
 Was thinking about moving to 2.0 but needed the 411 before making the decision.
 The new features sound good however I want Fences, not another crapware toolbar.
 Will stick with the free version that thankfully installs without the unwanted.